ezEngine/docs/docs/custom-code/cpp/engine-plugins.md

 ### ezPlugin Instance

-The 'secret sauce' to ez engine plugins can be found in `SampleGamePlugin.cpp`:
+The 'secret sauce' to EZ engine plugins can be found in `SampleGamePlugin.cpp`:

 <!-- BEGIN-DOCS-CODE-SNIPPET: plugin-setup -->
 ```cpp